 When it was all said and done we had: 10 Locks.
 4 Rivers.
 1 engagement.
 1 night on a barge.
 2 shooting stars.
-2 boats run aground.
+1 boat run aground.
 3 Costco size bags of candy devoured.
 6 Marinas.
 2 anchorages.
 1 dam wall.
-And more laughs than I can count.
+And more laughs and memories than I can count.

 Before I really jump into this story I have to give a quick shout out to Team Southbound.
 If you’re reading this…know that I adore you.
 But my goodness, herding actual cats sounds easy after our crazy journey out of Chicago!

 Also, for the purpose of this story I’m going to start back at the beginning of the Illinois River and wrap up when we arrived at Green Turtle Bay.
 Many of us have chosen to continue boating together, or have plans to see each other again in the future.
 But I had to stop this post somewhere!